 Conclusion on this blueberry swirl sourdough brioche bread recipe

 So this is bread is something very special.
 It is probably the tastiest bread I have ever baked.
-It isn’t a regular bread though.
+It isn’t regular bread, though.
 One that you would eat with meat, cheese, or vegetables.
 That’s a good thing, or else we wouldn’t eat anything else in my house.

-The swirl, while not having jam everywhere, leaves a wonderful taste of blueberries in almost every bite.
+While not having jam everywhere, the swirl leaves a wonderful taste of blueberries in almost every bite.

 This bread is an absolute treat.
 So give it a shot.
 You’ll be happy that you did!